RippleOSI/ShowcaseStack-End2EndTests/README.md

 * Clone the repository to your machine
 * Configure nightwatch.json file:
 	* Set path to selenium-standalone-server.jar in "server-path":  (i.e. "server_path" : "/usr/local/Cellar/selenium-server-standalone/3.8.1/libexec/selenium-server-standalone-3.8.1.jar")
-	* Set path to chromedriver in cli_args > �webdriver.chrome.driver� (i.e. "webdriver.chrome.driver" : "/Users/{user}/pulse_tile/chromedriver" )
+	* Set path to chromedriver in cli_args > 'webdriver.chrome.driver' (i.e. "webdriver.chrome.driver" : "/Users/{user}/pulse_tile/chromedriver" )
 * Run 'npm install' command from parent catalog to install the dependencies (nightwatch-html-reporter)
 * Warning nightwatch-html-reporter (version 2.0.4) uses pug library which has a known issue that should be fixed manually:
 * Fix nightwatch-html-reporter